DebianJoe/ghost_lisp/README.md

 philosophy
 =====
-This is more about making transparent primitives (heh, 'ghost' 'primitives'...get it?) than trying to make a better lisp.  sbcl or scheme are already in existence.
+This is more about making transparent primitives (heh, 'ghost' 'tranparent'...get it?...I'll just see myself out now.) than trying to make a better lisp.  sbcl or scheme are already in existence.
 This is just a project for lisp hackers and people who want to poke stuff to learn.

 requirements
 =====